The Boys (TV series): Premise

 The Boys is set in a universe where superpowered individuals (referred to as "Supes") are recognized as heroes by the general public and work for Vought International, a powerful corporation that markets and monetizes them.
-Outside their heroic personas, most are corrupt, self-serving, and recklessly cause collateral damage.
-The series primarily focuses on two groups: The Boys, CIA-sponsored black ops agents looking to bring down Vought and its corrupt superheroes, and The Seven, Vought's premier superhero team and the Boys' most powerful adversaries.
+Outside their heroic personas, most Supes are corrupt, self-serving, and either recklessly cause collateral damage or actively commit various atrocities, unbeknownst to most of the general public.
+The series primarily focuses on two groups: The Boys, a group of initially CIA-sponsored and later independent black ops agents looking to bring down Vought and its corrupt superheroes; and The Seven, Vought's premier superhero team and the Boys' most powerful adversaries.

-In the first season, after his girlfriend is accidentally killed by one of The Seven, led by the narcissistic and unstable Homelander (Antony Starr), Hughie Campbell (Jack Quaid) is enlisted by Billy Butcher (Karl Urban), who despises all superpowered beings, and joins the vigilante team known as The Boys.
+In the first season, the girlfriend of Hughie Campbell (Jack Quaid) is accidentally killed by A-Train (Jessie T. Usher) of The Seven.
+Hughie meets Billy Butcher (Karl Urban), who despises all superpowered beings due to Homelander (Antony Starr) raping his wife Becca, and joins his vigilante team known as The Boys in the hope of avenging his loved one.
 As a conflict ensues between the two groups, Annie January / Starlight (Erin Moriarty), a young and hopeful heroine, is forced to face the truth about the heroes she admires after she joins The Seven.

 In the second season, on the run from the law, hunted by the Supes, and desperately trying to regroup and fight back against Vought, The Boys try to adjust to a new normal in hiding, with Butcher nowhere to be found.
 Meanwhile, Annie, now aiding The Boys, must navigate her place in The Seven as Homelander sets his sights on taking complete control.
 His power is threatened with the addition of Stormfront (Aya Cash), a social media-savvy new Supe, who has an agenda and secret past of her own.